 Free pompoms at the door

 I have also invented 3 sound enhancement devices and have sourced a device from Asia (unknown in the West).
 My observations come from a unique perspective.
 But I am not the only independent researcher around.
 Although the cognoscenti may think they have seen it all they have not.
 No one has.
 Despite Paul's apparent openness, "exceedingly knowledgeable" VIPs scoff at "outsiders" with "impressive" ideas.
 Try to talk about this on the forum.
 Watch the fur fly.

 Drawing parallels, the forum VIPs remind me of medical "experts" who had my case figured out and scoffed when I questioned the system.
 I stepped outside the box, discovered some things and recovered from 2 "incurable" diseases they still declare incurable -- MS and Crohn's disease.
 I then excoriated the medical system that sanctions lethal practices and I continue to do so on my site and in my books.

 No monkey business ...

 you get the picture

-The audio context is not in the same league as the medical context.
-But in both cases I found the solution outside the box and found it a waste of time talking to "experts" who have hands over their eyes and fingers in their ears.
+The audio context is obviously not in the same league as the medical context.
+In the latter case I found the solution outside the box.
+In the case of audio I found part of the solution outside the box.
+In the process I found it a waste of time talking to ""experts" with hands over their eyes and fingers in their ears.
 So, I visit PS Audio just to check for new software, avoiding the forum until they change their ways.
 I am not holding my breath.

 Ted Denney, lead designer and owner of Synergistic Research, has been called both an innovator and a hypster.
 Is he a bit of both?
 On Audiogon comments on companies are often censored.
 But here there is no one to tow-tow to.
 Stepping on toes is all in a day's work.
 So, here goes.